 is a command available on Unix-based systems such as our Ubuntu

-distribution, that keeps processes running even after exiting the terminal.
+distribution, that keeps processes running even after you exit the terminal.

 It prevents the processes from receiving the HUP (hangup) signal.

 This way we are running Ollama in the background and we can close the terminal window without stopping the service.
-Now go ahead and try to call the endpoint from your local machine.
+Now go ahead and try to call the endpoint again from a local terminal window.

 Voilà!
-You will get a response from the model running in your virtual machine.
-This is great as we can now access our model from anywhere and anytime!
+You will still get a response from the model running in your virtual machine.
+This is great as we can now access our model from anywhere at any time!